gccnscgit/CIS/VMware-Java/CabrilloCLI/README.md

     Supported types are "E1000E", "E1000", and "VMXNET3" (The default is VMXNET3)
     If the optional arguments are not supplied the MAC address is chosen at random

-Remove a netwrork adapter from a VM with the specifed name:
+Remove a network adapter from a VM with the specifed name:
     delnet <vrl:VM> <String:Adapter Name>

 Migrate a VM from one datastore to another on the same host:
     migrate <vrl:VM> <vrl:Datastore>

+Add a virtual disk to a VM:
+    addnet <vrl:VM> <String:Datastore> <String:Disk Size in GB>

+	If the filename is empty the disk will be created alongside of the VM.
+If you want to create the file on a separate datastore the filename should look like:
+		[datastore]

 Power on a VM:
     poweron <vrl:VM>